 I’m not sure what first drew me into this elegant way to shape bread dough.
 There’s something about the curves, the opening, the way it slices up — and that dark line from a long single slash — that gets me every time.
 A

 This method for shaping a batard requires that the dough be relatively strong and not overly sticky.
 If you’re working with a dough that’s under mixed, excessively slack, or at very high hydration, this method may not work for you.
-Because I essentially “roll up” the dough near the end if your dough doesn’t have the strength to remove from the counter it’ll stick excessively1.
+Because I essentially “roll-up” the dough near the end of your dough doesn’t have the strength to remove from the counter it’ll stick excessively1.

 Practice this method first with a folded dish towel.